Camp Lejeune Lawsuit

 Has anyone received any money from the Camp Lejeune lawsuit?

-Yes, as of January 2024, six Camp Lejeune victims have received a total of $1.45 million through Elective Option payouts for their injuries.
+Yes, dozens of Camp Lejeune victims have received settlement payments.
+As of May 2024, the government has sent $9.6 million in Elective Option payouts for their injuries.

 • $250,000 for a victim suffering from Parkinson’s disease